singh-karanpal/Capstone/README.md

     ├── data
     │   ├── fasttext       <- Data from third party sources.
     │   ├── glove          <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── interim        <- Intermediate data that has been formed from raw data.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── raw            <- The original, immutable data dump.
+    │   ├── new_data       <- New data for theme and subtheme predictions
+    │   └── output         <- Theme predictions for test set, Question 2 comments saved
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── models
+    │   ├── Subtheme_Models <- Trained and serialized subtheme models.
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    │   ├── Theme_Model     <- Trained and serialized theme model.
+    │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │